wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 by newly arrived caribou may rapidly deplete forage on an annual cycle (Bergerud, Ferguson, and Butler 1990).
 Although unconfirmed, it is also possible that Fogo Island has experienced forage depletion since the introduction of caribou in the 1960s.
-More likely, however, it is fine-scale competition for foraging resources that drives caribou to swim to new islands.
+More likely, however, is that fine-scale competition for foraging resources drives caribou to swim to new islands.

 Movement between islands requires caribou to assess the trade-off associated with swimming.
 This trade-off can be understood as